VevinaLiu/business-apps/README.md

 # business-apps
-Apps developed for my work
+This repository contains apps I developed in my work as an accountant.